berberman/nvfetcher/README.md

 - `passthru = { k1 = "v1", k2 = "v2", ... }`

+Note: currently the values can only be strings

 #### Pinned

 If a package is pinned, we call nvchecker to check the new version iff there's no existing version.